Our commitment to social responsibility is reflected in the depth and breadth of our engagement and investment in the Taranaki community.

 We've been running a safety programme called 'Safe Days' since 2014 to bring the community, employees and contractors together to promote responsibility and personal ownership for safety.

-Since we have been operating our Safe Days programme we've supported 14 organisations donating more than $170,000 to help with long-lasting community initiatives.
+Through our Safe Days programme we've supported 26 organisations donating more than $350,000 to help with long-lasting community initiatives.

 Community Advisory Panel